bsuzow/StudentLoanDefaults/StudentLoanDefaults.md

 The data set is a part of a [data bundle](https://ed-public-download.app.cloud.gov/downloads/CollegeScorecard_Raw_Data.zip) published by the US Department of Education.
 This analysis utilizes the data pertinent to the 2014-15 year (`MERGED2014_15_PP.csv`).
 The full data documentation is found [here](https://collegescorecard.ed.gov/assets/FullDataDocumentation.pdf).

-While it is labeled 2014-15, The data set reports the 2012 cohort for loan repayment tracking purposes.
-The cohort is defined as the group whose members entered repayment between October 2011 and September 2012, and went into a default status by September 2014.
+While it is labeled 2014-15, the data set reports the 2012 cohort for loan repayment tracking purposes.
+The cohort is defined as the group whose members entered repayment between October 2011 and September 2012 (FY2012), and went into a default status by September 2014.